YangLing0818/RPG-DiffusionMaster/README.md

 **--api_key** is needed if you use GPT-4.

-**3. Regional Generation with local LLMs**
+#### **4. Regional Generation with local LLMs**

 We recommend to use base model with more than 13B parameters to achieve satisfactory results.
 But it will take more time to load the model and inference, with the significant increase in graphic memory usage.
-For 13B model, the recommended device is A100, for 70B model, the recommended device is 8*A100, here we take llama2-13b-chat as an example, we can run
+We conduct experiments on theses three base models.
+For 13B model, the recommended device is A100 80GB, for 70B model, the recommended device is 8*A100 80GB, here we take llama2-13b-chat as an example, we can run

 ```bash
 python RPG.py --user_prompt 'A blonde hair girl with black suit and white skirt' --model_name 'input your model name here' --version_number 0 --use_local --llm_path 'local_llms/ your llm name'